marcus-24/CV_Fitness/README.md

 #### For Linux (in bash terminal):

-Give all users permission to execute the file: `sudo chmod a+x getModels.sh`
+Grant all users permission to execute the file: `sudo chmod a+x getModels.sh`

 Download model parameters: `./getModels.sh`